Available triggers

 Yes.
 Zapier lets you format Discord messages using markdown and embed data from Plutio dynamically.

 When configuring the Discord action in Zapier, you write the message template.
 Insert Plutio data fields like client name, amount, project title, and task name.
 Add markdown formatting for bold text, links, and line breaks.
+The template applies to every notification of that type, so formatting stays consistent across all messages.

 Discord supports embeds for richer formatting.
 Using Zapier's embed options, you can create messages with colored sidebars, thumbnails, and multiple fields.
 Discord embeds make notifications stand out more than plain text.
+Embeds are especially useful for payment notifications where you want the amount, client name, and invoice number displayed as separate structured fields rather than a single line of text.

 Simple approach: use plain text with key information like "Invoice #1234 paid: $5,000 from Acme Corp".
 Richer approach: use Discord embeds with structured fields for amount, client, date, and a link to view in Plutio.